 - Xetra Real-time Analytics

-Reference Data: The exchange’s reference data allows vendors to accurately disseminate data to other market participants.
+The exchange also provides historical data, which allows traders to back-test trading strategies, and reference data that allows vendors to accurately disseminate data to other market participants.

 What Educational Materials Are On Offer?